 To learn about what the NDIS is able to do please ring 1800800110 or go to:

 Information for Service Providers or Family members:

-WWILD will be following its COVID -19 safety plan in Counselling, Victims of crime, Groups, Disability Royal commission, Community education and training programs.
+WWILD will be following its COVID -19 safety plan in all our programs.
 These will be explained to clients and their supporters individually.
 Our outreach sites, Beenleigh Neighbourhood Centre and Homelife service in Caboolture, will be operating as normal, subject to any outbreaks or reported clusters.
-We will also be following the Covid- 19 safety plans for those premises as well.
+We will also be following the COVID-19 safety plans for those premises.